 - You have people writing blog posts who are badly needed in their regular roles

 - The people writing content don’t enjoy it, so it takes them a long time

 - The content you get at the end is lacking accessibility

 - Everything needs to be run through another person for rewrites or style issues.

-Unless you hire a content strategist, it’s often better to outsource writing tasks, just as you’d outsource any other task that you don’t have the in-house skills for.
+It’s often better to outsource business copywriting, just as you’d outsource any other task that you don’t have the in-house skills for.
 Assigning non-writers to content production often just means you progress slowly and have to make lots of compromises.

 How Will All of This Content Pay for Itself?

 Like everything in business, digital content must be subject to the cost-to-benefit ratio.

 Content doesn’t give you a rapid and direct return on your investment.
 However, the maxim ‘you get what you pay for’ still applies.
 Whether it is a blog post or an in-depth industry report, a podcast script or an animation, digital content requires specialist skills and knowledge.

 Finding a writer in your niche is a sensible way to proceed.
 And we’re not just saying this to drum up business.
 It’s usually cheaper than trying to muddle through yourself, and it should mean you reach that break-even point more quickly.